 What is One Person Company (OPC)?

-One person company, or OPC is a company set up with just one person as the member, which is a private company in nature.
+A one person company, or OPC, is a company set up with just one person as the member, which is a private company in nature.

 - Minimum paid-up capital of Rs.
 1,00,000.